petclippy/merge/README.md

 ggsave(filename=paste0("C:/R/merge/notAttTargHeadCL.png"),p,width=10,height=4)
 ```
 ![notAttTargHeadCL](https://github.com/petclippy/merge/blob/main/notAttTargHeadCL.png?raw=true)

 The third and fourth plots are animations.
 They were made by looping through epochs to create one png to per epoch, then combining png's using the [gifski](https://github.com/ImageOptim/gifski) tool.
-To speed up the animation in the less interesting intervals and slow them down during Bellatrix or the merge, different intervals between making .png's was used.
+To speed up the animation in the less interesting intervals and slow them down during Bellatrix or the merge, different intervals between making .png's was used:
 ```R
 library(ggplot2)
 ep142000date = "2022-08-24"